animefn/ABST/README.md

 ## More advanced FAQ

 ### Any plans to support other OS?
+MAC?
 Linux?
-Maybe, Our UI is cross-os compatible, and so is avisynth (in theory), but the main problem is vsfilter and libass is very limited, specially for non-latin languages.
+Maybe Linux, Our UI is cross-os compatible, and so is avisynth (in theory), but the main problem is vsfilter and libass is very limited, specially for non-latin languages.
 VSfilter Could be used with avs2yuv, wine etc, but it is a long shot...
+We have no plans to support MAC os for the time being,it might be considered after we add suport for linux (if ever).